 Clock-Driven Logic—Clock-Driven Logic is the primary language on the FPGA.
 Clock-Driven Logic allows you to integrate the pieces of your application, optimize your FPGA code, and communicate with system resources.

 Using Handshaking to Ensure Valid Data in a Clock-Driven Loop—When you integrate code into Clock-Driven Logic, use a handshaking protocol to ensure valid data transfers to and from code that requires more than one clock cycle to return valid data.

-Search LabVIEW for the following installed lessons: Deploying an Application on an FPGA
+Search within the programming environment to access the following lessons: Deploying an Application on an FPGA